drizopoulos/GLMMadaptive/README.md

 ------------

 This repository contains the source files for the R package <strong>GLMMadaptive</strong>.
-This package fits mixed effects models for grouped / repeated measurements data for which the integral over the random effects in the definition of the marginal likelihood cannot be solved analytically.
+This package fits mixed effects models for grouped/clustered outcome variables for which the integral over the random effects in the definition of the marginal likelihood cannot be solved analytically.
 The package approximates these integrals using the adaptive Gauss-Hermite quadrature rule.